 Plastics containing BPA can reduce your egg count by 24 percent.

-Many things that we use on a daily basis may be exposing us to harmful toxins, like plastic water bottles, food cans, and even cash receipts.
+Many things that you use on a daily basis may be exposing youto harmful toxins – think of plastic water bottles, food cans, and even cash receipts.
 Increased contact with such things leads to the increased absorption of an estrogen-mimicking plastic-softening chemical called bisphenol A or BPA.

 Another toxin to look out for is PCB or polychlorinated biphenyl which, if present in either of the partners’ blood, decreases the odds of getting pregnant.
 Traces of PCB are nearly everywhere, but a major source is animal fat, especially meat and fish broth.
-Increased meat consumption (the study does not include beef, though) has also been linked to decreased semen quality in men.24
+Increased meat consumption (the study does not include beef, though) has also been linked to decreased semen quality in men.22

-Radiation From Mobile Devices
+10. Radiation From Mobile Devices

 Laptops connected to the Wi-Fi when kept on the lap can make sperms immobile and damage their DNA.

-This is more of a concern for men as studies have found that electromagnetic radiation from cellphones can cause sperm damage, especially if you are used to carrying the device in your pocket or close to your reproductive organs.27
+This is more of a concern for men as studies have found that electromagnetic radiation from cellphones can cause sperm damage, especially if you are used to carrying the device in your pocket or close to your reproductive organs.23

-This can be attributed to the heat generated, causing a rise in temperature in the scrotum and the testes, which affects sperm production and development and fertility, even if the rise is by 1–2.9°C. A study found that even 15 minutes of working on a laptop while keeping it on the lap increases the temperature in the scrotum by 1°C. In the study itself, after two separate 60-minute sessions, the left scrotal temperature increased by a median 2.6°C and the right by a median 2.8°C.28
+This can be attributed to the heat generated, causing a rise in temperature in the scrotum and the testes, which affects sperm production and development and fertility, even if the rise is by 1–2.9°C. A study found that even 15 minutes of working on a laptop while keeping it on the lap increases the temperature in the scrotum by 1°C. In the study itself, after two separate 60-minute sessions, the left scrotal temperature increased by a median 2.6°C and the right by a median 2.8°C.24

 References [ + ]